Sentiment Analysis of Amazon Reviews

 Output Quality: 1/3

-Needs workThe outputs include the dataset shape and rating counts, but the required sentiment-score outputs, plots, and review excerpts are missing.
-The final error also prevents the requested sentiment table from being shown.
+Needs workThe shape and rating distribution outputs are present, but the required sentiment-score outputs, plots, and 6 review excerpts are absent.
+The final visible error prevents the workflow from matching the expected outcomes.

 Reasoning Quality: 1/2